Big Red here with a riddle for you….

 Don’t feel bad if you guess wrong, this one stumped Joshua too.

-The short answer: steel pressing dies.
+The short answer: Steel Pressing Dies.

 Now for the long answer,

-The Chicago Quartermaster faced a multitude of obstacles as they pursued the development and manufacture of a plastic liner.
+The Chicago Quartermaster Depot faced a multitude of obstacles as they pursued the development and manufacture of a plastic liner.
 Two of the biggest issues being the Quartermaster suffering communication issues between branches as to who had authority to issue material priorities in conjunction with the slow reaction time of the Standardization Branch, the other being unforeseen industry related issues ranging from the need to design and acquire the necessary tooling, equipment and training of personnel to the skill levels needed.

 These two obstacles collided immediately after the issue of the first high-pressure liner contracts when both contractors and the Chicago Depot attempted to acquire the molds necessary to form the new liner.
 First, they realized that no material priority had been issued to attain the steel necessary for the molds and that they had no access to the Keller-Machines necessary to make the molds.

 A Keller-Machine is the 1940s equivalent of a modern computer driven CNC milling machine.
 It worked by placing a wood or plaster pattern of the shape desired on one end of the machine and a block of steel on the other.
 A feeler rode along the contour of the pattern while a cutter moved in tandem along the steel block cutting the shape.
-In this way the pattern could be copied in steel.
+In this way the pattern could be copied into steel.

 Amongst the companies found to have available Keller-Machines were those engaged in the manufacture of *egg crates.
 These companies used their Keller- Machines to fashion the steel molds necessary to press paper into the egg-shaped containers that protected the eggs during shipment.